 - Manage chronic conditions – strength training can reduce the signs and symptoms of many chronic conditions including arthritis, back pain, depression, diabetes and obesity.

-Muscle confusion is simply a planned routine of exercises used on different days and exercising muscles in different ways and a recovery day.
-If you are using your muscles differently on a regular basis your muscles cannot settle into a comfortable pattern and adapt, instead they have to work hard to what feels like a new routine on a daily basis.
+Muscle confusion is simply a planned routine of exercises used on different days and exercising muscles in various ways and a recovery day.
+If you are using your muscles differently on a regular basis your muscles cannot settle into a comfortable pattern and adapt, instead, they have to work hard to what feels like a new routine on a daily basis.
 It’s also a great way of overcoming boredom with your fitness program.

 Now the point of my story is Size versus Fitness.
 While it’s taken me awhile to get to my first goal, I realised that the strength and fitness level that I gained from interval training and strength training far outweighed what dress size I was.
-My husband recently made a comment about his own realisation around fitness which was ” if you focus on the exercise and not on the weight loss – the weight will go anyway”.
+My husband recently made a comment about his realisation around fitness which was ” if you focus on the exercise and not on the weight loss – the weight will go anyway”.
 There is a whole lot more to say for exercise, apart from being an essential requirement for health, it makes you feel amazing.
-There is a great sense of achievement and the bonus is the bucket of energy you get after you do it.
-All in all I’ve enjoyed the journey and don’t have any regrets as to how the last 4 years have panned out.
-Having said that I could have sped it up a bit by discovering Interval training and muscle confusion a little earlier but there is a season for everything and I felt very ready to do this when it came along.
+There is a great sense of achievement, and the bonus is the bucket of energy you get after you do it.
+All in all, I’ve enjoyed the journey and don’t have any regrets as to how the last four years have panned out.
+Having said that I could have sped it up a bit by discovering Interval training and muscle confusion a little earlier but there is a season for everything, and I felt very ready to do this when it came along.

 For further reading on muscle confusion here are some articles: